aditivv/petcam/README.md

 # How does it work?
 Petcam uses the Jetson Detectnet network to detect the presence of cats and/or dogs in view of a live camera and then notify the user when a pet is detected.

-# How to use Petcam:
+# What you need to use Petcam:
+1. A USB webcam